boot-clj/boot/README.md

 Boot is a minimal Clojure program 'bootloader'.
-It reads a configuration map from a `boot.clj` file in the current directory and sets up a JVM with Clojure, dependencies, and directories on the classpath.
-After the JVM is set up it runs a function specified in the configuration.
+It reads a configuration map from a `boot.clj` file in the current directory and starts a JVM with Clojure, dependencies, and directories on the classpath.
+After the JVM is set up it runs a function or evals an expression as specified in the configuration.

 *This is experimental software and subject to frequent change.*